Higher-Order Energy-Decreasing Exponential Time Differencing Runge-Kutta methods for Gradient Flows: Numerical Experiments

 \subsection{Large time step tests}

-In this subsection we study the accuracy of solutions with large time steps.
-We set $N=128$, $T=8$, $\epsilon=0.1$ for the Allen--Cahn equation and $\epsilon=0.5$ for the Cahn--Hilliard equation and observe the relation between the error and the time steps $\tau=2^{1-k}, k=0,1,..,7$ in Fig. \ref{errdtACCH}.
-We could see that with large time steps the solutions still have good performances.
+In this subsection, we study the accuracy of solutions with large time steps.
+We set $N=128$, $T=8$, $\epsilon=0.1$ for the Allen--Cahn equation and $\epsilon=0.5$ for the Cahn--Hilliard equation.
+We plot in Fig. \ref{errdtACCH} the relation between the error and the time steps $\tau=2^{1-k}$ for $k=0,1,...,7$, and observe that the solutions with large time steps still maintain good accuracy.